anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 -  Allocation candidates is the collection of resource providers that can satisfy an allocation request.

-The Placement API is stateless and, thus, resiliency, availability and scaling, it is possible to deploy as many servers as needed.
+The Placement API is stateless and, thus, resiliency, availability, and scaling, it is possible to deploy as many servers as needed.
 On start, the nova-compute service will attempt to make a connection to the Placement API and keep attempting to connect to the Placement API,